Great Place to Work is not a one-year shot. It’s a Journey.

 The average cost of each departure per business is estimated at above €11,000.
 Think of the time and cost of your company to recruit and hire new talent.
 Imagine if your employee left you due to mismanagement in the culture or simply for not listening.
 The Great Place to Work Programme saves the costs that would take building a strong and robust strategy to retain talent and prevent leakages.

-For example, ORS, a prominent Irish multi-disciplinary building consultancy firm, worked on their organisation culture and employee experience.
+For example, ORS, a prominent Irish multi-disciplinary building consultancy firm, worked on their organisational culture and employee experience.
 As a result, they have been Certified™ as a Great Place to Work and more.
 The fruits of their labour would be felt through increased talent attraction and retention with just 2% of job seekers coming from external agencies and an 80% acceptance rate of role offers.

 • You got your results but you don’t know where to start